alexrice236/ROS2_FizzBuzz/README.md

 ```

 > [!NOTE]
 > ignore the `SetuptoolsDeprecationWarning` message.
-This is because ROS2 was designed with `setuptools` package build system that is beind deprecated by newer Python versions.
+This is because ROS2 was designed with `setuptools` package build system that is being deprecated by newer Python versions.

 ## Number Publisher Node
 Now that we have a package, it is time to create a node that publishes numbers that we can use to play the FizzBuzz game.
 More information on creating ROS2 nodes in python can be found here: https://docs.ros.org/en/humble/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.html.